PCB Copper Thickness: A Practical Guide for Your Board's Performance

 • 2 oz ≈ 2.8 mils (70 µm)

-When to Go Heavy: Current and Heat
+When to Go Heavy: High Current and Thermal Management

 PCB Layout Best Practices for Copper Weight